l2nguyen/metro/README.md

 **Guide:**
 * For a flavor of the project concept, see [Initial class presentation](Initial Project Presentation.pdf)
-* Data wrangling code can be found [here](Code/metro.py)
+* Data wrangling code can be found [here](Code/wrangling.py)
 * Graphs visualizing data can be found [here](Graphs)
-* Modelling code can be found [here](Code/model.py)
+* Modelling code can be found [here](Code/modeling.py)
 * Documentation can be found [here](Documentation.pdf)

 **To Do List**
-* Transform the CaBi system to use as a proxy for tourism
-* Standardize the data by number of metro cars running in a day.
-Weekends will have fewer
 * Try random forests with the data
-* More models with different features.
-Adding and dropping features
+* Find a way to deal with outliers
+* Feature selection: figure out which features have a significant relationship with ridership numbers
 * Parameter tuning

 **Wish List**